Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Abstract

 \section{Abstract}

 We establish explicit Ichino's formulae for the central values of the triple product $L$-functions with emphasis on the calculations for the real place.
-The key ingredient for our computations is \propref{P:regularization} for the real place which is the main novelty of this article.
-As an application we prove the optimal upper bound of a sum of restricted $2$-norms of the $L^2$-normalized newforms on certain quadratic extensions with prime level and bounded spectral parameter following the methods in \cite{Blomer2013}.
+The key ingredient for our computations is \propref{P:regularization} which generalizes a result in \cite{MV2010}.
+As an application we prove the optimal upper bound of a sum of restricted $L^2$-norms of the $L^2$-normalized newforms on certain quadratic extensions with prime level and bounded spectral parameter following the methods in \cite{Blomer2013}.